 Welcome to the golf insider practice system.
 From here you will find downloadable tools and challenges to help benchmark and improve your game.
-New tools and downloads will be added every few weeks up until March 2020, so feel free to save or bookmark this page.

-What is the golf insider practice system
+What is the golf insider practice system?

 To date, I’ve compiled many skills games to help you develop your long game, short game and putting.
-However, sometimes you need something a little bigger to benchmark your current ability, and to help find areas to focus on.
+However, sometimes you need something a little bigger to benchmark your current ability and to help find areas to focus on.

 On this page we have just that – The golf insider practice system contains challenges that you can complete on the golf range and/or practice ground to benchmark every area of your game.

 This challenge focuses on optimising your ability to get the ball in play.
 By completing this challenge you should also gain a clearer understanding of the direction of your misses, and specific issues with particular clubs.